nopnop2002/esp-idf-mpu6050-dmp/README.md

 - using fa18 mode
 	![Image](https://github.com/user-attachments/assets/0ed14905-319f-423c-9d79-d5ca66b34f54)

+- Move the camera forward and backward
+	Hold down the right button and move the mouse.

+- Move the camera up, down, left and right
+	Hold down the left button and move the mouse.

 - Using your favorite model
 	You can download your favorite model [here](https://www.alice.org/pandagallery/).
 	I used these [model](https://www.alice.org/pandagallery/Vehicles/index.html).